KostromDan/Crash-Assistant/articles/asbestosstar.md

 ### Update 1:

-- In the best traditions, after he knew about that article, he started DMing people with disinformation about me.
+- In the best traditions, after he knew about this article, he started DMing people with disinformation about me.

 His disinformation message: